sandboxie-plus/sandboxie-docs/.github/pull_request_template.md

 > Thank you for your contribution to the Sandboxie-docs repository.
 >
-> If several changes need to be submitted in more than one file, it is mandatory to include them all in the same pull request, otherwise the others may be closed.
+> When proposing related changes across multiple files:
+> - [x] Group them into a single pull request